shadden/celmech/docs/quickstart.rst

         from sympy import init_printing
         init_printing() # This will typeset symbolic expressions in LaTeX

-Now we'll initialize a REBOUND simulation containing a pair of Earth-mass planets orbiting a central solar-mass star with a 3:2 period ratio commensurability.
+Now we'll initialize a ``rebound`` simulation containing a pair of Earth-mass planets orbiting a central solar-mass star with a 3:2 period ratio commensurability.

 .. code:: python